reproteq/DiffPatchWpf/README.md

 # DiffPatchWpf

-DiffPatchWpf  is a windows binary patch maker tool.
+DiffPatchWpf  simple binary patch maker tool.

-Simple and nice interface writed in C#.

-Compare two binary files and save the differences in new file patch.txt also named delta differential.
+Compare two binary files and save the differences between them in new file patch.txt

-Support large files and limit memory requires when diff & patch.

-Apply the patch in another binary fast and easy.
+Apply the patch in another binary fast and easy

-you can make and patch any files for : srs, ecu , bsi, dash , rooms , iso, image , etc ....  very fast.
+.
+Now you can apply the differences in another binary quickly and easily.

 example:

+1- load file ori
-load orifile.bin  file 1
+2- load file mod
+3 -compare and save patch.txt

-load modfile.bin  file 2
+4- load other file ori

-click diff button for save differences in file patch.txt

-now you can apply this patch in other files

-load otherfile.bin file1

-load patch.ips
+5- load patch

-click patch button for save file orifile-patched.bin
+6- apply patch and save file patched.bin